retico-team/konvens-tutorial/tutorial/02_incremental_asr.md

 # Working with an incremental speech recognition

 Retico comes with modules that perform incremental speech recognition.
 The [retico GoogleASR](https://github.com/retico-team/retico-googleasr) module provides a fast speech recognition in the form of a cloud based service.
 However, using this module requires a google account with payment enabled.
-That is why we use the [retico Wav2Vec ASR](https://github.com/retico-team/retico-wav2vecasr) module that uses deep learning to translate the speech into text.
+That is why you will use the [retico Wav2Vec ASR](https://github.com/retico-team/retico-wav2vecasr) module that uses deep learning to translate the speech into text.

-Similar to the echo example, we start by importing retico and creating a microphone module:
+Similar to the echo example, you start by importing retico and creating a microphone module:

 ```python
 from retico import *